Garmin fēnix 8 (47mm AMOLED) vs Withings ScanWatch Nova

 Frequently Asked Questions

-Garmin fēnix 8 (47mm AMOLED) excels if you value stunning 1.4" amoled display with efficient 16-day battery life.
-Withings ScanWatch Nova is better if you prioritize elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
-Pick based on your budget and daily use.
+Garmin fēnix 8 (47mm AMOLED) is the better choice if you prioritize stunning 1.4" amoled display with efficient 16-day battery life.
+Withings ScanWatch Nova wins if you value elegant 'diver' aesthetic with ceramic bezel and sapphire glass.
+Both are rated highly (4.6★ vs 4★), so consider your specific needs and budget.

 Affiliate disclosure